If you’ve lived in the College Station area for much time, you’re probably aware that Chef Tai is EVERYWHERE.

 Veritas Wine and Bistro opened on University Drive in College Station in 2007.

-Tai has called Veritas a “niche” restaurant, but the concept of offering a “gourmet experience” in a “less-than-formal setting” has caught on, making Veritas one of the area’s most popular dining destinations.
+Tai has called Veritas a “niche” restaurant, but the concept of offering a “gourmet experience” in a “less-than-formal setting” has caught on.
+Veritas is one of the area’s most popular dining destinations.

 Three years after opening Veritas, Tai added a second establishment to his budding restaurant empire, introducing his Chef Tai Mobile Bistro.
 On his website at www.cheftai.com, Tai calls his food truck the first to be “officially sanctioned in the Aggieland, the First Food Truck to be owned by an Aggie in the Aggieland, and the First Truck to be allowed inside the Texas A&M University (campus) to serve Aggies.”